-The architectural styles in The Club & Residences of River's Gate will be diverse.
-These guidelines include detailed descriptions for Craftsman, California, Colonial, Georgian, Tudor, French Country, Prairie, and Contemporary/Modern styles.
+The architectural styles in The Club & Residences of River's Gate are diverse.
+These guidelines include detailed descriptions for Craftsman, California, Colonial, Georgian, English Tudor, French Country, Prairie, Farmhouse, and Contemporary/Modern styles.
 True-to-style massing, proportions, and detailing are critical to the architectural merit of the home.
 Generic presentation will not be permitted.

-It shall be the responsibility of the applicant to demonstrate the characteristics and merits of an architectural style have been adhered to.
+It shall be the responsibility of the applicant to demonstrate that the characteristics and merits of an architectural period style have been adhered to.
 Acceptability or approval of such designs will rest solely with the developer and its consultant.